Update the Git repository automatically

 Also, it wasn't clear to me from your post that "hooks.redmineGitBase" should point to the parent of redmine repos directory (e.g. /var/git/checkout/internal in my case).
 If multiple repositories have the same base (as they probably do) it may be worth to set this property on a global level.

-#4 Updated by L Philbrook about 10 years ago
+#4 Updated by L Philbrook over 10 years ago

 - File post-receive-redmine_v3 added